MichaelShires/chemSolver/README.md

 # chemSolver
 A program in MIPS32 assembly to balance an unbalanced (but balance-able) chemical reaction.

 This is a program created for the final project of CMPEN 351: Microprocessors at Penn State - World Campus in the summer of 2023.
 Overall I had a lot of fun with this project, and although it's still kind of buggy I'm pleased with how it turned out.
-The framework being used here is the basis for the[MathHelper](https://www.github.com/MichaelShires/MathHelper) project.
+The framework being used here is the basis for the [MathHelper](https://www.github.com/MichaelShires/MathHelper) project.

 ## Major Steps